Identifying Foundation Cracks

 The types of foundation cracks mentioned above are typical for smaller concrete cracks and can be vertical, horizontal, or diagonal across the foundation system.

 Luckily, there is an easy way to permanently repair such cracks without the need for costly and disruptive excavation or drain tile.
-Foundation cracks and gaps can be sealed using low-pressure injection of an epoxy or polyurethane foam material.
+Foundation cracks and gaps can be sealed using a low-pressure injection of an epoxy or polyurethane foam material.

 However, in the case of very large foundation cracks, other techniques such as foundation replacement or slab repair are recommended.